oroinc/documentation/book/data_api.rst

             Created="2016-09-20T10:00:00+03:00",
             Nonce="elRZL0lVOTl2T3lXeVBmUHRCL2ZrUnJoWUNZPQ=="

-For more details about generating ``API Key``, ``header``, etc. please, take a look in `"The Oro Cookbook" - How to use WSSE authentication </cookbook/how-to-use-wsse-authentication>`__
+For more details about generating ``API Key``, ``header``, etc. please refer to the `"The Oro Cookbook"—How to use WSSE authentication </cookbook/how-to-use-wsse-authentication>`__

 HTTP Verbs
 ==========

-The HTTP verbs comprise a major portion of “uniform interface” and provide the action counterpart to the noun-based resource.
+The HTTP verbs comprise a major portion of the uniform interface constraint and provide the action counterpart to the noun-based resource.
 The primary or most-commonly-used HTTP verbs (or methods, as they are properly called) are POST, GET, PUT, PATCH, and DELETE.
 These correspond to create, read, update, and delete (or CRUD) operations, respectively.
 There are a number of other verbs, too, but they are utilized less frequently.